-Witwer Trust grants will be made only to non-profit organizations that are located in Linn County, Iowa or that have a branch location in Linn County and whose work benefits Linn County residents.
-Proof of non-profit status is required.
+Witwer Trust grants will be made only to non-profit organizations located in Linn County, Iowa, or with a branch location in Linn County and whose work benefits Linn County residents.
+Proof of nonprofit status is required.
 Applicants who have not submitted the required final report for previous Witwer Trust grants are not eligible for funding.
-Due to legal restrictions, Iowa Code Section 331.901(5),organizations under ecclesiastical or sectarian management are not eligible for Linn County grant funds.
+Due to legal restrictions, Iowa Code Section 331.901(5), organizations under ecclesiastical or sectarian management are not eligible for county grant funds.

 Types of Projects Eligible

 Grant funds must be used for programs or projects that benefit Linn County residents.
 Requests for programmatic and capital projects are eligible; requests for operating support are not.
 Grants must be for expenses that have not yet been incurred.

 Only one application is allowed per organization.
 If an organization submits more than one grant application, all applications submitted by that organization will be deemed ineligible for grant funds and will not be reviewed.

 In addition, only one project is allowed per application.
 If an organization submits an application requesting funding for more than one project, the application will be deemed ineligible and will not be reviewed.

 To ensure fairness for all, applications that are incomplete, do not follow the guidelines, or miss the deadline will not be reviewed.

 - Grant funding must be used for the project described in your application.
 If you find you need to use the funding for other purposes, you must request permission in writing and receive authorization prior to changing the use of the grant funds.

 - The Board of Supervisors may request a representative from your organization attend a public meeting to relate progress toward the completion of your project at any time.

 - Media releases, annual reports, and materials printed with grant funds should credit the Linn County Board of Supervisors Witwer Trust.
 Please complete a Logo Use Request Form for a logo for such materials.